 Prickly Pear Cactus 6"

-Prickly pear plants are found in warm, dry climates found in the Southwest.
+Prickly pear plants are found in warm, dry climates in the Southwest.
 The pads shrink and can look wilted in the winter, but they will rebound in the spring.
 Prickly Pear thrives in bright, direct sunlight and sandy, well-drained soil.
 Drought tolerant, you should water approximately once every four weeks.
-Pick a planter with a drain hole and saucer to allow for proper drainage.
+Pick a planter with a drain hole and saucer for proper drainage.